jameshume/jehtech/src/html/electronics/inductors.md

 \end{align}
 $$

-This tells you directly that cosine is a sine shifted forward by pi over 2 radians.
-A positive phase shift corresponds to a shift to the left in time, meaning the waveform reaches its peaks earlier. *So cosine leads sine by 90 degrees.*
+This tells you directly that cosine is a sine shifted forward by $\pi\2$ radians.
+A positive phase shift corresponds to a shift to the left in time, meaning the waveform reaches its peaks earlier (see [maths revision notes](../mathsy_stuff/math_revision.html#function-scaling)). *So cosine leads sine by 90 degrees.*

 For inductors think ELI - Voltage leads current, or put another way current lags voltage.
 In the example above we note that because current is a sine wave and voltage is a cosine wave, both of the same frequency,